spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS-Sourcecode.md

 * Detailed information about each [namespace](#namespaces), and the classes and methods within.

 # SOURCECODE COMMENTS
-Attempts have been made to make this sourcecode as human-readable as possible, so I'm keeping the comments to a minimum.
+Attempts have been made to make the MAWS sourcecode as human-readable as possible, so I'm keeping the comments to a minimum.
 The document you are currently reading is the primary source of information about how everything works.

 That being said, you will find the following types of comments in the MAWS sourcecode: